Monday, 22 December 2025

 2. Alopecia Areata (Patchy Loss)

-An autoimmune disease where the body attacks hair follicles.
+An autoimmune disorder where the body's immune system mistakenly attacks the hair follicles.

-• Symptoms: Smooth, round, coin-sized bald spots on the scalp, beard, or eyebrows.
+• Symptoms: Sudden appearance of smooth, round, coin-sized bald spots.
+While primarily appearing on the scalp, it can also affect the beard or eyebrows.

 3. Telogen Effluvium (Stress Shedding)

-Temporary hair loss triggered by a shock to the system.
+A temporary form of hair loss triggered by a significant shock to the body's system.

-• Symptoms: Handfuls of hair come out when combing or washing.
-This usually happens 3 months after a stressful event (illness, childbirth, surgery).
+• Symptoms: Handfuls of hair come out easily when combing or washing.
+This typically occurs roughly 3 months after a stressful event, such as high fever, surgery, childbirth, or severe psychological stress.

 Causes & Triggers

-• Genetics: Family history is the #1 predictor.
+• Genetics: Family history (on either side) is the strongest predictor of permanent pattern baldness.

 Diagnosis